jessica-tavares/jessica-tavares/README.md

 - 👯 I’m looking for job oportunities as software Developer
 - 🥅 2020/2021 Goals: Finish my course and start to learn making part of a team work!
 - ⚡ Fun fact: I love to communicate, watch series, and participate to a happy hour. 🤣
+- 👯 Here comes some fun project, made with React.Js, Java and Native [sds-BigGameSurvey]

 ### Connect with me: